 An Interconnection Customer subject to this Article 11.4.1.1 shall be entitled to repayment for its contribution to the cost of Network Upgrades as follows:

-(a) For Reliability Network Upgrades, the Interconnection Customer shall be entitled to a repayment of the Interconnection Customer’s assigned cost responsibility for Reliability Network Upgrades as set forth in Appendix G, up to a maximum of $60,000 per MW of generating capacity.
+(a) For Reliability Network Upgrades, the Interconnection Customer shall be entitled to a repayment of the amount paid by the Interconnection Customer’s for Reliability Network Upgrades as set forth in Appendix G, up to a maximum amount established in Section 14.3.2.1 of the GIDAP.
 For purposes of this determination, generating capacity will be based on the capacity of the Interconnection Customer’s Generating Facility at the time it achieves Commercial Operation.
-To the extent that such repayment does not cover all of the costs of Interconnection Customer’s Reliability Network Upgrades, the Interconnection Customer shall receive CRRs for that portion of its Reliability Network Upgrades that are not covered by cash repayment.
+To the extent that such repayment does not cover all of the costs of Interconnection Customer’s Reliability Network Upgrades, the Interconnection Customer shall receive Merchant Transmission CRRs for that portion of its Reliability Network Upgrades that are not covered by cash repayment.

 …

+(e) Where the Interconnection Customer finances the construction of Network Upgrades for more than one Participating TO, the cost allocation, Interconnection Financial Security, and repayment will be conducted pursuant to Section 14.4.1 of the GIDAP, and set forth in Appendix G.

 Appendix U